operator-framework/operator-lifecycle-manager/Documentation/install/install.md

         replaces:
           type: string
-          description: Name of the OperatorVersion custom resource that this version replaces
+          description: Name of the ClusterServiceVersion custom resource that this version replaces

         maturity:
           type: string